 However, the star of the show was undoubtedly the haggis balls, of which there were two good-sized lumps on the plate.
-These were spicy with a nice peppery hit, the haggis was moist (try and avoid using this word) and held together well within the batter coating.
+These were spicy with a nice peppery hit, the haggis was soft and held together well within the batter coating.
 At the time I remember thinking I wonder if I could get that as a supper at a local chippy!
 The breaded chicken strips were tender, soft succulent pieces of meat which hit the spot.
 Finally, the two chilli and mango prawns which had been butterflied and coated in a spicy panko breadcrumb also deserve a mention.
-The final element of this platter was the cheese nachos, which were, well, simply cheese nachos and I would suggest that these are swapped out for something else which shows off the kitchens skills and/or abilities.
+The last element of this platter was the cheese nachos, which were, well, simply cheese nachos and I would suggest that these are swapped out for something else which shows off the kitchens skills and/or abilities.
 The platter also came served with two dips – a barbecue sauce and a tomato yoghurt.

 Mrs Grub and Travel Guides said her soup was delightful.
 An accolade, because I’ve lost count of the number of time she’s complained when Cullen Skink soup has been too salty.
 This is normally only a problem if the smoked haddock has not been soaked in advance to remove some of that saltiness prior to cooking in the stock.
 Not so this time around.
 She did say she would have liked a little more fish which was a bit sparse, but the creamy “chowder” style base had plenty of potato and leek and the whole dish came together to produce a good quality version that those in its hometown of Cullen in Aberdeenshire would be proud of.
 And of course, no soup is complete without some carbohydrate to soak up what’s left and such was the case at the Elphinstone.
 The warm poppy seed bun was an added extra which Mrs M used to soak up the last dregs of golden nectar in the bottom of her bowl.